yingtao450/TuyaOpen/docs/en/code_style_guide.md

 ```

 ## 5. Code Formatting
-tuyaopen supports code formatting with clang-format.
+TuyaOpen supports code formatting with clang-format.
 Please install clang-format 14 or above, and manually or automatically format the code currently modified.

 - Manual formatting:
 ```shell